Reo-I/machine-learning/README.md

 # machine-learning
-``Gaussian_Kernel_LSProbabilisticClassification.py``

 ``Gaussian_Kernel_DensityEstimation.py``: Estimating the density of distribution with Gaussian Kernel.
 The width of kernel is chosen by the likelyhood cross validation.

 ``Gaussian_Kernel_LSR.py``: Classification of MNIST's images to 10 classes by using Gaussian Kernel Regression.
 The least square loss is minimized as a optimization.

+``Gaussian_Kernel_LSProbabilisticClassification.py``: Implement least-squares probabilistic classification for Gaussian kernel models.

 ``Gaussian_Kernel_crossval.py``:Deciding hyper parameters of l_2 norm and width by using cross validation.